-1936 Auburn 852 Phaeton Fresh Mechanical Restoration Excellent Tour Car
+1936 Auburn 852 Phaeton Fresh Restoration Award Winner Show or Tour with Pride

 The Auburn Automobile Company grew out of the Eckhart Carriage Company, founded in Auburn, Indiana, in 1875 by Charles Eckhart (1841–1915).
 Eckhart's sons, Frank and Morris, began making automobiles on an experimental basis before entering the business in earnest, absorbing two other local carmakers and moving into a larger plant in 1909.
 The enterprise was modestly successful until materials shortages during World War I forced the plant to close.
 In 1919, the Eckhart brothers sold out to a group of Chicago investors headed by Ralph Austin Bard, who later served as Assistant Secretary of the Navy for President Franklin Delano Roosevelt and as Under Secretary of the Navy for President Roosevelt and for President Harry S. Truman.
 The new owners revived the business but failed to realize the profits that they hoped for.